-- Walking with poles can help you establish and maintain a consistent rhythm, which can increase your speed.
-This is especially true on flatter, non-technical terrain.
+- Using poles can help establish a consistent rhythm, which in turn can increase your speed.
+This is especially true on flat terrain.

-- The extra two points of contact significantly increase your traction on slippery surfaces like mud, snow, and loose rock.
+- Poles provide an extra two points of contact, which improves your traction on surfaces like mud, snow, and loose rock.

-- Poles help you maintain balance in difficult terrain such as during river crossings, on tree root-strewn trails, and on slippery bog bridges.
-Staying balanced in turn helps you move more quickly and more easily.
+- Poles help with your balance when dealing with difficult terrain such as river crossings, root-strewn trails, and slick log bridges.
+Staying balanced helps you move more quickly and more easily.

-- Poles can act as a probe to give you more information than you can get with you eyes.
-Use them to learn more about puddles, melting snow bridges, and quicksand.
+- Poles can be used as a probe, providing more information than is available just with your eyes.
+Use your poles to learn about puddles, melting snow bridges, and quicksand.

-- Trekking poles can be used for things other than trekking.
-They save the weight of bringing dedicated tent poles; pitching a shelter with trekking poles can save up to two pounds.
+- Trekking poles have uses for more than trekking.
+They save the weight of having dedicated tent poles; pitching a shelter with trekking poles can save up to two pounds.
 (Trekking poles are also much stronger and more rigid than tent poles, so they're less likely to break in high winds.
 This help creates safer shelters.)
 Poles can also double as a medical splint and can serve as ultralight packrafting paddles.

 See the best trekking poles in our Trekking Pole Review and helpful tips for selecting the best poles in our Trekking Pole Buying Advice.